guleedali/guleedali.github.io/_news/announcement_2.md

 ---

 We welcome creative, outside-the-box directions and collaborations.
 We are building a diverse, multidisciplinary group that uses fieldwork and high-precision geochronology as a springboard for new ideas.
-We want to learn how past climate and Earth systems ticked--and what those records signal for the future of the planet's residents, human and not.
+Our goal is to learn how past climate and Earth systems ticked--and what those records signal for the future of the planet's residents, human and not.

-We seek graduate students to join our research program that targets these frontiers:
+We are recruiting graduate students to join a research program focused on:

-1. Revealing previously unrecognized ice sheet and mountain glacier responses to climate shifts.
+1. Previously unrecognized ice sheet and mountain glacier responses to climate shifts.

-2. Tracing abrupt rainbelt migrations--and their ecological and cultural consequences--across the mid-latitudes and tropics
+2. Abrupt rainbelt migrations--and their ecological and cultural consequences--across the mid-latitudes and tropics

-3. Using cave speleothems to track past climate and environmental change
+3. Cave speleothems as archives of past climate and environmental change

 4. Reconstructions of past sea level

-5. Probing the interplay between teconics, volcanism, and climate
+5. The interplay between teconics, volcanism, and climate

-These frontiers reflect our current directions, not the limits of where we can go.
-Students are encouraged to explore and help shape new research directions for the group.
+These themes reflect current directions, not the limits of where we can go.
+Students are encouraged to explore, bring their own questions, and help shape new research directions for the group.